 Built over the recessed Woodall Rodgers Freeway, Klyde Warren Park is an innovative deck park that bridges uptown and downtown Dallas.

-Dedicated to connecting the community and enriching lives, the park hosts 1,300 free active programs and events each year.
-In addition to its fitness and educational programming, the park also hosts free movie screenings, symphony concerts, and opera simulcasts.
-The park provides a pristine, entertainment-rich green space for people of all ages to enjoy.
-Major features include a children’s park, dog park, great lawn, performance pavilion, restaurant, reading and game room, and five water features.
-Planning began in 2004 and was completed in 2012.
+Dedicated to connecting the community and enriching lives, Klyde Warren Park hosts more than 1,300 free programs and events each year.
+In addition to its fitness and educational offerings, the Park also hosts movie screenings, festivals, concerts, and holiday celebrations.
+Major features include a children’s park, dog park, great lawn, performance pavilion, restaurant, reading and games room, and five water features.
+Plans for an expansion will add 1.7 acres to this 5.2-acre deck park, which is built over a highway and has created a true town square for the City of Dallas.

 |Status||Open / Ongoing|